Google GCP-PCD (Professional Cloud Developer) Certification Exam Syllabus

 Setting up your local development environment.
 Considerations include: - Emulating Google Cloud services for local application development

-- Using the Google Cloud Console, Google Cloud SDK, and Cloud Shell tools
+- Using the Google Cloud console, Google Cloud SDK, Cloud Shell, and Cloud Workstations

-- Using developer tooling (e.g., Cloud Code, Skaffold)
+- Using developer tooling (e.g., common IDEs, Cloud Code, Skaffold)

 Building.
 Considerations include: - Source control management